Table of Contents

 Hecate’s Wheel (also known as the Stropholos of Hecate) is another visual representation of the Maiden, Mother, and Crone.
 The symbol gets its origins from Greek legend, where the Goddess Hecate was known as the guardian of crossroads, magic, and knowledge.
 The Goddess Hecate was commonly depicted as three-formed or triple-bodied, which translates to the simplified triple symbol.

 The symbol consists of a circular maze with three distinct whirls that are all connected.
 In Ancient Hellenic religions, Hecate’s Wheel is a symbol of knowledge and divine thought.
 Modern Wiccan has adapted Hecate’s Wheel to represent the Divine Feminine and the power and knowledge that comes with the cycle of life.

-The exact meaning differs depending on the specific era and Celtic culture considered, but because of its triple-faceted design, the meanings almost always involve a trinity of subjects.
-It is thought to represent the three realms of earth, sea and sky; the spiritual world, present world and celestial world; the spirit, mind and body; creation, preservation and destruction; or past, present and future.
+It’s typically associated with the Celts and is related to the concept of triplicity in unity.
+It represents the three realms of earth, sea, and sky; the spiritual world, present world, and the celestial world; the spirit, mind, and body; creation, preservation, and destruction; or past, present, and future.

 The interconnected spiral has connotations of movement and motion, which is believed to symbolize energy, cycles, and progress.
-The triskele is most commonly used in rituals to represent place.back to menu ↑
+The triskele is often used in pagan rituals.

 The Yin Yang symbol is depicted as a circle with split by a curved line into black and white halves.
 Sometimes a small circle of the opposite color is placed in each half.
 It is symbolic of balance and harmony, particularly the balance of opposites.